[Full Guide] to Replace/Upgrade C Drive with SSD in Windows

 1. Is it OK to replace HDD with SSD?

 Yes, replacing an HDD with an SSD is a great upgrade.
 SSDs offer superior speed, performance, and reliability compared to traditional HDDs.
-With AOMEI Backupper, you can easily replace HDD with SSD without data loss.
+With AOMEI Cloner, you can easily replace HDD with SSD without data loss.

 2. Can I use an SSD as a C drive?